ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 Once paid, the sender will then use the relay list to broadcast the attestation.
 You'll be able to check it in ZEUS by clicking the Nostrich icon next to your payments.

-Lastly, you can also opt to receive your ZEUS PAY notifications via Nostr DM, instead of push notifications.
+Lastly, you can also opt to receive your ZEUS Pay notifications via Nostr DM, instead of push notifications.
 They will be sent to the Nostr account of the nsec you profile.

 The nsec will never leave your ZEUS wallet.